 Some JAK inhibitors (Jakavi and Inrebic) are used to treat myeloproliferative disorders; the review did not include these medicines.
-The review also did not cover the use of Olumiant in the short-term treatment of COVID-19, which is under assessment by EMA.
+The review also did not cover the use of Olumiant in the short-term treatment of COVID-19, which was under assessment by EMA at the time.